scleradb/scleradb.github.io/docsrc/intro/faq.md

 No, Sclera complements your database systems.
 Sclera works with your database systems, and extends their capability to perform advanced analytics.

-## Is Sclera another SQL-on-Hadoop system?
+## How is Sclera different from Apache Drill?

-Sclera is a "SQL-on-Anything" system.
+[Apache Drill](https://drill.apache.org) is a data virtualization solution, enabling standard SQL on Hadoop distributions, NoSQL datastores, cloud storage and local files with a variety of data formats.
+For data virtualization, thus, it is more versatile than Sclera.

-The [Sclera - Apache HBase Connector](../setup/components.md#sclera-hbase) enables Sclera to run SQL on Apache HBase (which sits over Hadoop).
+Unlike Sclera, however, Apache Drill does not provide the ability to plug in your own data processing extensions.
+Supporting standard SQL, it also does not provide stream pattern matching, machine learning, text analytics, data cleaning, visualization, and other capabilities that are baked into Sclera.

-If you need to work on files stored in HDFS, you can build a custom connector using the [Hadoop FileSystem API](https://hadoop.apache.org/docs/current/api/index.html?org/apache/hadoop/fs/FileSystem.html) and the [Sclera Extensions SDK](../sdk/sdkextdataaccess.md).
-Sclera can provide a pre-built extension on request  -- please send a mail to support@scleradb.com.
+In the near term, we plan to provide a plugin based on Apache Drill that brings its extensive virtualization capabilities to Sclera.

 ## How does Sclera compare with R?